TBosak/specbridge/README.md

 ### 5. Add to MCP client configuration

-For Claude Desktop, add to your MCP configuration:
+For Claude Desktop or Cursor, add to your MCP configuration:

 ```json
 {